Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Numerical Experiments

 \subsection{Sparse Binary Classification}

-We first evaluate the algorithms on a sparse nonconvex binary classification problem \eqref{eq:sparse} following that in \cite{milzarek2019stochastic,milzarek2023convergence} to validate the theoretical findings.
+We evaluate the algorithms on a sparse nonconvex binary classification problem \eqref{eq:sparse} following that in \cite{milzarek2019stochastic,milzarek2023convergence}.
 The experiment uses the MNIST dataset \cite{mnist}, extracting handwritten digits $2$ and $6$ as the training samples.
 The optimization problem is formulated as follows:

 where $\cS_i$ is the local dataset of agent $i$, $a_{ij}\in\R^p$ is the $j$-th training sample, and $b_{ij}\in\crki{-1, 1}$ is the associated label of agent $i$.
 The hyperbolic tangent function, $\mathrm{tanh}(x)$, is defined as $\mathrm{tanh}(x):= [\mathrm{e}^x - \mathrm{e}^{-x}]/[\mathrm{e}^x + \mathrm{e}^{-x}]$.
 We set $\nu = 0.01$ in the simulations.